 Two of the most influential recent humanist books (Better Angels of Our Nature and Enlightenment Now by Steve Pinker) – include a focus on animal cruelty but hardly mention the rapidly increasing, industrial scale suffering caused by animal farming.
 That oversight, by someone who does personally grant moral consideration to non-human animals, is typical of the humanist, anthropomorphic perspective.

 Most humanists needlessly consume products that require the harming and killing of sentient non-human animals – implying that, in terms of their actual choices, they do not grant them a meaningful level of moral consideration.
 You’ll find many leading humanists on our Not Quite Sentientist list.

 Humanism only considers humans as moral agents or subjects.
 Other sentients can be moral subjects or agents too – as far as those concepts make any sense.
 Morality, at least in rudimentary forms, existed long before humans and continues in other species today.

 Some humanists use their interpretation of Humanism to justify mis-treatment of other species to further human ends.
 This seems to be a non-religious version of the religious right to human dominion over non-human animals.

 Many humanists struggle to understand that non-human artificial or alien intelligences may eventually warrant moral consideration.

 So, in my view, humanism needs this upgrade.
-Anthropomorphism limits us and our morality.
+Anthropocentrism limits us and our morality.

 At the very least, I’d like to maintain a constructive pressure on the humanism movement.
-The early steps by some humanist organisations to extend moral consideration beyond our species are encouraging.
+The early steps by some humanist organisations to extend moral consideration beyond our species and to act in line with that consideration are encouraging.
 More need to be taken – and quickly.